-POLY: The external clock will provide Skippy with an average of the passing time.
-Skippy will retain its ability to have non-metric timings despite this external clock.
-It is normal for an irregular external clock (with swing, for example) to not be strictly followed by Skippy.
+The external clock will provide Skippy with an average of the passing time.
+Despite this external clock, Skippy will still retain the ability to have non-matrix times.
+Therefore, it is normal for an irregular external clock (with swing, for example) not to be strictly followed by Skippy.